-- For most women, prenatal genetic screening involves a blood test for maternal serum markers and a special ultrasound done in the first trimester. - Abnormal results could point to the possibility that the fetus has: - 1.
+- For most women, prenatal genetic screening involves a blood test for maternal serum markers and a special ultrasound done early in pregnancy. - Abnormal results could point to the possibility that the fetus has: - 1.
 Down syndrome - 2.
 Other chromosomal abnormalities such as Trisomy 18 and Turner syndrome - 3.
 Open neural tube defect (ONTD) - 4.
 Other conditions